This Christmas (Taeyeon song)

 "This Christmas" is a song recorded by South Korean singer Taeyeon.
 It was released as a digital single on December 12, 2017, by SM Entertainment.
 It is the title track of Taeyeon's special Christmas album This Christmas: Winter Is Coming.

 Background and release

 The music video for "This Christmas" was released on December 12, 2017.
+The song is an authentic ballad featuring a magnificent orchestral sound and the delicate and explosive singing ability of 'Taeyeon' and an instrumental version is also included.
 The younger version of Taeyeon in the video is played by Kim Jiwon, who made her debut as Liz of IVE in 2021, but was not a trainee at the time.
 To promote the album, Taeyeon held a two-night concert titled "The Magic of Christmas Time" on December 22 and 23, 2017 at Kyung Hee University, Seoul.

 Chart performance

 "This Christmas" debuted at number 2 on the South Korean Gaon Digital Chart.
+On the Billboard K-Pop Hot 100 Chart, the song debuted at number five in the chart issue dated December 30, 2017.